saucelabs/sauce-cypress-plugin/README.md

 # sauce-cypress-plugin

 This Cypress plugins reports each spec to your Sauce Labs account.

-When you run tests with the Cypress CLI, using this plugin, you can send the test results to [Sauce Labs](https://app.saucelabs.com).
+When you run tests with the Cypress CLI, using this plugin, test results and artifacts are uploaded to [Sauce Labs](https://app.saucelabs.com).

 ## Installation